Merck/psm3mkv/README.md

   for each of the 3 model structures (given a time horizon), to evaluate plausibility and structural sensitivity.
 Additional functionality:

-  - Constraining the estimates to ensure that mortality survival is no greater than background mortality.
+  - Constraining the estimates to ensure that mortality hazards are at least as great as background morality.
   - Applying discounting to obtained discounted restricted means.
   - Bootstrap standard errors can be derived.

 - Graphically illustrate observed and fitted membership probabilities,